Independent African news, markets, culture and politics.

 National Library not pet project - ADC to Tinubu as wife announces planned support

-The Conference of Nigeria Political Parties and the Coalition of National Civil Society Organisations have expressed strong opposition to the Federal Government’s plan to secure a $1.75 billion loan from the World Bank.
-The civic groups described the proposed loan as “reckless, insensitive, and a betrayal of the Nigerian people,” warning that it could ignite widespread public anger and deepen the country’s economic woes.
+The Conference of Nigeria Political Parties (CNPP) and the Coalition of National Civil Society Organisations (CNCSOs) have voiced strong opposition to the federal government’s plan to secure a $1.75 billion loan from the World Bank.
+Describing the proposal as “reckless, insensitive, and a betrayal of the Nigerian people,” the civic groups warned that it could spark widespread public anger and deepen the country’s economic woes.
+They questioned the rationale for fresh borrowing, especially in light of the government’s recent claims of record‑breaking revenue collection.

-The groups questioned the rationale behind fresh borrowing, especially given the government’s recent claims of record-breaking revenue collection.
-Official data indicates that Nigeria recorded N20.59 trillion in revenue between January and August 2025, a 40.5% increase from the same period last year, with non-oil sources contributing 75% of total collections.
-The government’s appetite for fresh debt is unjustified, according to the groups, particularly in light of President Bola Tinubu’s administration’s boasts of surpassing 2025 revenue targets ahead of schedule.
+Official data shows that Nigeria recorded N20.59 trillion in revenue between January and August 2025—a 40.5 % increase from the same period last year—with non‑oil sources contributing 75 % of total collections.
+The groups argue that the government’s appetite for new debt is unjustified, particularly given President Bola Tinubu’s administration’s boasts of surpassing 2025 revenue targets ahead of schedule.
+Instead of taking on more debt, they contend that the government should focus on recovering stolen public funds that are being looted through a network of cronies, contractors, and corrupt officials.

-In their statement, the CNPP and CNCSOs reiterated their opposition to the $1.75 billion loan, demanding fiscal discipline and anti-corruption reforms.
-They emphasized that Nigeria does not need more loans to function, but rather leadership that is willing to recover stolen wealth, curb waste, and invest honestly in job creation and infrastructure.
-The groups’ stance highlights the need for the government to reassess its fiscal direction and prioritize the welfare of its citizens.
+The morality of the proposed loan was further condemned, with the groups denouncing the extravagant lifestyles of political leaders who “keep enslaving the people with loans whose benefits never reach the masses.”
+They warned that new borrowing would only exacerbate the situation, as debt servicing already consumes the bulk of national revenue and offers no real economic benefit.
+In their statement, the CNPP and CNCSOs reiterated their opposition to the $1.75 billion loan, demanding fiscal discipline and anti‑corruption reforms.
+They emphasized that Nigeria does not need more loans to function, but rather leadership willing to recover stolen wealth, curb waste, and invest honestly in job creation and infrastructure.
+Their stance underscores the need for the government to reassess its fiscal direction and prioritize the welfare of its citizens.

 Scroll to Top